 You know the signs… your sink, shower or bathtub doesn’t drain quite as fast as it did last week.
 And today, there’s this tiny pool of water just sitting there, acting all innocent.
 Finally, you realize it’s a clogged drain that isn’t going to fix itself after all.
-Here are 5 easy ways to fix a clogged drain.
-If none of these methods work, book a local plumber to fix it before the clogged drain becomes a leaking pipe that causes more serious damage behind the scenes.
+Here are 5 easy DIY tips to fix a clogged drain.

 If you prefer to try a natural cleanser to clear the clogged drain, pour a third of a cup of baking soda with an equal amount of white vinegar.
 Let it sit for an hour while it fizzes and then flush the drain with boiling water.
 Or try the same method with baking soda and salt.
 For more serious clogs, use a chemical cleanser, wear gloves, goggles and follow the instructions carefully.